Skip to content

 Chum or Burley

 One underutilized use of a flasher float is for chumming, or burlying as the Australians call it.
 This is done by shooting a fish you intend to cut up in the water.
 After you subdue that fish you can use some of the excess line on the float to do some impromptu hitches around the fish’s tail.
-From there you simple use your dive knife to cut away small pieces of the fish and let them drop into the water.
-The sales, oils, and chunks of fish dropping into the depths should help bring in more fish.
+From there you simply use your dive knife to cut away small pieces of the fish and let them drop into the water.
+The scales, oils, and chunks of fish dropping into the depths should help bring in more fish.

 Key Benefit to Using a Flasher Float